steqeq/0000/docs/reference/env-variables.rst

       - **Usage**

     * - | ``HIP_PLATFORM``
-        | The platform HIP is targeting.
-If ``HIP_PLATFORM`` is not set, then hipcc will attempt to auto-detect based on if nvcc is found.
+        | The platform targeted by HIP.
+If ``HIP_PLATFORM`` is not set, then HIPCC attempts to auto-detect the platform if it can find NVCC.
       - ``amd``, ``nvidia``

     * - | ``HSA_DISABLE_CACHE``
-        | Used to disable L2 cache.
+        | Disables the L2 cache.
       - | 0: Disable
         | 1: Enable